fishawack/core/README.md

 ### Custom capture

 You can inject your own custom capture code into the built in capture scripts.
 First create the file `_Node/capture.js` which should export one or both of the functions you'd like to inject into.
-This can be useful in Vue projects for injecting dynamic routes onto the pages array rather than hard coding them in the `content.json`.
+This can be useful in Vue projects for injecting dynamic routes onto the pages array rather than hard coding them in the [config files](#config-grunt-config).

 #### Node
 ```javascript